How the world's first virtual influencer with Down syndrome was created

 A call to forward-thinking brands

 "Kami will also exist in the real world," said Abraham.
 "Showing up at real world events.
-She is open to being invited to brand or community events, showing up as a brand ambassador for Down Syndrome International (DSi)."
+She is open to being invited to brand or community events, showing up as a brand ambassador for Down Syndrome International."

 Creating Kami

 The process of creating Kami was part algorithm, part craft.
-The portraits of the 100+ women with Down syndrome were aligned, then added to a face-averaging programme that ultimately delivered a single image.
+The portraits of the 100-plus women with Down syndrome were aligned, then added to a face-averaging program that ultimately delivered a single image.
 Next the 3D-character creator programme Daz3D was used to generate the initial concept and face of Kami.

 For founder and CEO of The Diigitals, Cameron James-Wilson, using machine-learning to generate the first phase of Kami was critical to the process of creating a truly authentic and diverse 3D character.

-"We really wanted Kami’s DNA to represent all the faces and aspects of these women with Down syndrome, which the programme allowed us to do," said James-Wilson.
+"We really wanted Kami’s DNA to represent all the faces and aspects of these women with Down syndrome, which the program allowed us to do," said James-Wilson.

 With a prototype in place, the final phase of creating Kami was the intricate process of creating her human features in 3D form, from microfibre brows to eyelashes and real-life skin textures.
 But initially, James-Wilson was told that he didn't have the option to give an avatar Down syndrome or have the option to create the work or features to make an avatar look a certain way as a person with Down syndrome.